stevenmcewen/rugby-bot/README.md

 The goal is to treat the database not just as storage, but also as the “control plane” for long‑running ingestion pipelines: transparent, queryable, and easy to debug.

+### Data Access and Event Tracking Philosophy

+At runtime, the Functions code never talks directly to Azure SQL with ad-hoc connection strings.
+Instead, it uses a small data access layer (`SqlClient` in `functions/sql/sql_client.py`) that:

+- **Centralises how we talk to the database** so every function (ingestion, preprocessing, modelling, notifications) uses the same, tested path to SQL.
+- **Uses managed identity under the hood** so credentials are never checked into source control or stored in configuration – they live only in Entra ID.
+- **Records high-level “system events” and detailed pipeline events** in SQL whenever functions run or batches are processed, giving us an audit trail of:
+  - which function ran,
+  - which data batches were ingested or preprocessed,
+  - which logical tables and schemas are in play,
+  - and whether they succeeded, are in progress, or failed.
+- **Supports orchestration-by-metadata**: downstream jobs (e.g. preprocessing, feature building) discover what to work on by querying these event and metadata tables, rather than by being tightly coupled to the ingestion or modelling code.

+The goal is to treat the database not just as storage, but also as the **control plane** for long-running ingestion pipelines: transparent, queryable, and easy to debug.

+---

 ### Event and Ingestion Metadata Tables

 To coordinate work between ingestion, preprocessing, and other functions, the system uses a small hierarchy of SQL tables: